The Kell Container Corporation Scholarship for Student-Faculty Collaborative Research

 E. Application Deadline:

-The proposal is due to the Office of Research and Sponsored Programs by March 26, 2015.
+Proposals are due to the Office of Research and Sponsored Programs by April 2, 2019.

 This scholarship will be administered by the Office of Research and Sponsored Programs under the direction of the Assistant Vice Chancellor for Research.
 The selection committee will consist of faculty members with representation from each college represented in the applicant pool.
 This committee will select the recipient on a best qualified basis and in accordance with donor guidelines established by the UW-Eau Claire Foundation.
 Preference will be given to projects that demonstrate student initiative and originality of student thought.
 Student financial status may be used as a factor in order to break a tie.The scholarship recipient will be notified prior to the end of the spring semester, and the scholarship will be awarded for the next academic year.

 The Kell Container Corporation Scholarship recipient will provide a report by the end of the Fall semester indicating progress made on the proposed collaborative research.
 Positive review of this report will serve as the basis for continued scholarship support during the Spring semester.
 The recipient will also be expected to participate in the annual UW-Eau Claire Celebration of Excellence in Research and Creative Activity.